MCU development board with portrait LVGL keyboard display

 The Overnight Shift

-I left Claude running in a tmux session with the hardware connected and went to work on other projects.
-Seven agents ran in parallel for 21+ hours, building firmware, flashing, running benchmarks on the actual device:
+With the test plan approved, I left Claude running in a tmux session with the hardware connected and went to work on other projects.
+Seven agents ran in parallel for 21+ hours, each taking a different thread from the plan: building firmware, flashing, running benchmarks on the actual device, and writing results back to the investigation log.

-- A styling agent measured the cost of per-button border rendering (10ms overhead across 40 buttons) and tested flat-fill alternatives
+• A styling agent measured per-button border rendering cost (10ms overhead across 40 buttons) and tested flat-fill alternatives

-- An SWO trace agent spent 4+ hours setting up on-chip debug trace, confirming that DWT PC sampling doesn’t work on this silicon revision, a dead end but a valid experimental result that produced a working ITM printf path used later
+• An SWO trace agent spent 4+ hours setting up on-chip debug trace, ultimately confirming that DWT PC sampling doesn’t work on this silicon revision.
+A dead end, but a valid experimental result that produced a working ITM printf path used later

-When I checked in the next morning, the build-flash-test agent had already compiled a firmware with the accumulated fixes and benchmarked it: 57ms average, down from 183ms.
-The gc.collect() time dropped from 107ms to 61 microseconds, a 1,750x improvement from simply capping the heap size and moving framebuffers out of GC-managed memory.
+When I checked in the next morning, a build-flash-test agent had already compiled firmware with the accumulated fixes and benchmarked it: 57ms average (18 FPS), down from 183ms (5 FPS).
+Garbage collection alone dropped from 107ms to 61 microseconds, a 1,750x improvement.
+The brainstorm’s rotation hypothesis was wrong, but the investigation plan it generated led directly to finding the real issue: the heap was just too big.

 I didn’t write any of that code.
 I didn’t run any of those tests.